Cohomological Methods in Intersection Theory: Finiteness and Euler characteristic

-is the associated pull-back diagram. \end{thm} \begin{rem} The motivic generic base change formula is also a kind of independence of $\ell$ result: for each prime $\ell$ so that the $\ell$-adic realization is defined, the formation of $f_*R_\ell(M)\cong R_\ell(f_*M)$ is compatible with any base change over $U\subset S$, where $U$ is a dense open subscheme which is given independently of $\ell$. \end{rem} The first step in the proof of Theorem \ref{thm:gbc} is to find sufficient conditions for the formation a direct image to be compatible with arbitrary base change.
+\begin{rem} The motivic generic base change formula is also a kind of independence of $\ell$ result for each prime $\ell$ so that the $\ell$-adic realization is defined, the formation of $f_*R_\ell(M)\cong R_\ell(f_*M)$ is compatible with any base change over $U\subset S$, where $U$ is a dense open subscheme which is given independently of $\ell$. \end{rem} The first step in the proof of Theorem \ref{thm:gbc} is to find sufficient conditions for the formation a direct image to be compatible with arbitrary base change.

 \begin{prop} Let $f:X\to S$ be a smooth morphism of finite type between noetherian schemes, and let us consider a locally constructible $\h$-motive $M$ over $X$.
 Assume that $M$ is dualizable in $\DMhlc(X)$ and that the direct image with compact support of its dual $f_!(M^\wedge)$ is dualizable as well in $\DMhlc(S)$.
 Then $f_*(M)$ is dualizable (in particular, locally constructible), and, for any pullback square of the form